Can an employee retract their notice of resignation without the employer's consent?

-Does the employee have a unilateral right to withdraw his resignation?
+Does the employee have an absolute right to withdraw their resignation?

 Notice of resignation